jostylr/mathpebbles/src/templates.md

 ### Global CSS

     body {
         max-width: 80em;
         margin-left: auto;
         margin-right: auto;

+The top margin being 0 helps the nav not have a gap.
+We need to have a full page width on the bottom to have it be able to scroll up.

+        margin-top: 0;
+        padding-bottom: 120vh;
+    }

+This styles the header bit

+    body > nav {
+        position: sticky;
+        top: 0;
+        width: 100%;
+        background-color: white; /*rosybrown;  /*#33007d; purple*/
+        z-index: 2;
     }

 To give space for underline of number, we increase the line height a bit.